Mental Health Therapist Resume Example

 I list each degree in reverse order, starting with the most recent.
 I include the school name, location, degree, and graduation year.
 That’s all you really need.

-If you’ve done extra training-like workshops, certifications, or seminars-this is the spot to show it off.
+If you’ve done extra training-like workshops, certifications, or seminars-or want to see how to present these in a cover letter, this is the spot to show it off.
 This helps set you apart from other applicants.

 The skills section is where you show off both your technical know-how and softer abilities.
 I always include at least five skills that matter most for therapy work.